BinaryDennis/SwiftPocketBible/OverviewInfo/Annotations.md

 ## @autoclosure
-* @autoclosure attribute to automatically create a closure around an argument
+* use @autoclosure attribute to automatically create a closure around an argument
-* work only if the argument is a closure/block that takes **no input arguments**, _e.g. () -> String_
+* work only if the argument is of block syntax that takes **no input arguments**, _e.g. () -> String_
-* makes the caller side a bit more convenient, i.e. does not have to pass in the argument with block syntax
+* caller can pass the argument as a normal parameter instead of using block syntax

 ```swift
 func printNow(_ f: @autoclosure () -> String) {